YeahNotSewerSide/DuinoCoin_cluster/README.md

 How many devices can I connect? - As many as you want.

-What devices can use that scripts? - Any devices that can run python.
+What devices can use those scripts? - Any devices that can run python.

 Should devices be the same for mining? - No, I tested it and optimized to mine on devices with different speed efficiently.